maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 ## MC-MitM Improved Variant Attack Signatures
 During MC-MitM improved variant attacks, we use 11 as the rogue channel while the real channel is 1 since the real AP is operating on channel 1.
 Following are the details of the dataset or network trace files
-1. "Network-traffc-flow-real-channel" is the captured traffic on legitimate channel.
-This traffic flow can be [viewed online on cloudshark](https://www.cloudshark.org/captures/2799fd9a88d6).
+1. "Network-traffc-flow-real-channel" is the captured attack traffic on legitimate channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/2799fd9a88d6).
-2. "Network-traffc-flow-rogue-channel" is the captured traffic on rogue channel.
-This traffic flow can be [viewed online on cloudshark](https://www.cloudshark.org/captures/7efff27036ad).
+2. "Network-traffc-flow-rogue-channel" is the captured attack traffic on rogue channel, which can be [viewed online on cloudshark](https://www.cloudshark.org/captures/7efff27036ad).

-### A. Filters to identify stage 1 attack traffic
+### A. Filters to identify stage 1 attack traffic signatures

 #### 1. Fake channel switch anouncements
 ```
 (wlan.bssid == 78:98:e8:50:d4:e4 ) && (wlan_radio.channel==1 )&& wlan.csa.channel_switch_mode

 ```
-### B. Filters to identify stage 2 attack traffic
+### B. Filters to identify stage 2 attack traffic signatures
+Here, victims MAC addresses is 00:72:63:f3:0a:15 and APś MAC address is 78:98:e8:50:d4:e4
 #### 1. Concurrent beacons traffic flows
 ##### Filter for legitimate chanel
 ```